RhythmCodeStudio/po-mia-music/README.md

 - Installable Progressive Web Application
 - Push notifications for direct fan engagement
 - Mailing list integration for fan engagement
+- Send email to mailing list directly from the application
 - Contact form for booking inquiries and fan messages